 Foxtrot turned her gaze to Delta, who was still waiting there.
 He almost resembled a kicked puppy.
 Foxtrot sighed and closed her eyes.
 From the other end of the room, they saw her nod.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, PixelGoddessWrite a Review